sschleemilch/cpp-gitbash-powerline/README.md

 OpaqueWhenFocused=no
 ```

+In case of Unix, you will have the best experience if you change your terminal color-shema to the same colors defined
+as the given colors in `.minttyrc`.
+I recommend playing around with the colors that in the end it just looks good (e.g. use gpick to find the right colors
+so that the prompt symbol has transparent background).

 ### .bashrc adaptions to call the executable

 We need to manuplate the `PS1` variable of our bash to call our executable and saving the result in a variable.